-He is an associated editor of the Journal of Geophysical Research: Solid Earth, an editorial advisor of Geomechanics for Energy and Environment, and serves on the Pressure Core Advisory Board for U.S. Geological Survey, the GOM2 Marine Test Technical Advisory Committee for UT/DOE, the National Gas Hydrate Program for NETL, and the Task Force Leader of TC308 Energy Geotechnics of ISSMGE.
+Dr. Dai's group addresses emerging energy and environment challenges through studying subsurface geomechanics, energy geotechnics, bio-inspired geotechnics, flow in porous media, and granular dynamics.
+His research has been funded by federal funding agencies (DOE, NSF, NASA, DOT), national labs (INL, NETL), and industry (AECOM, GTI, Leidos).
+He is an associated editor of the Journal of Geophysical Research: Solid Earth, an editorial advisor of Geomechanics for Energy and Environment, and serves on the Pressure Core Advisory Board for the U.S. Geological Survey, the GOM2 Marine Test Technical Advisory Committee for UT/DOE, the National Gas Hydrate Program for NETL, and the Task Force Leader of TC308 Energy Geotechnics of ISSMGE.

 Dr. Dai's research, teaching, and service have been recognized by the NSF CAREER award, the NSF CMMI's Game Changer Academies, the Woodfruff Academic Leadership Fellow, the Jim Pope CREATE-X Faculty Fellowship, the ORISE Fellowship, the Bill Schutz Junior Faculty Teaching Award, the Class of 1969 Teaching Fellows, and the Emerging Leaders Program at Georgia Tech.